Sacha Jenkins: Career

-Jenkins has collaborated with other notable musicians to present their works in the theater space.
-In 2009 he wrote and produced an off-Broadway play entitled "Deez Nuts: A Musical Massacre," about a journalist who interviews rap group The Beatnuts.
+Jenkins collaborated with other notable musicians to present their works in the theater space.
+In 2009, he wrote and produced an off-Broadway play entitled Deez Nuts: A Musical Massacre, about a journalist who interviews rap group The Beatnuts.
 Two years later he directed "Negroes On Ice," a traveling production featuring Grammy Award-winning producer Prince Paul.

-In 2022, Jenkins wrote, directed and executive produced the documentary series Everything's Gonna Be All White.He is a member of the National Arts Journalism Program.
+In 2022, Jenkins wrote, directed and executive-produced the documentary series Everything's Gonna Be All White.
+He was a member of the National Arts Journalism Program.